 What size punching bag should I get?

 The rule is to get a heavy bag that is half of your weight.
-Therefore, it won’t be nor too static nor too swining.
+Therefore, it won’t be nor too static nor too swinging.
+Such punching bag weight will stand a powerful punch but also moves to practice offensive and defensive boxing skills.
+That is an optimal weight for resistance training.

 An uppercut is a type of heavy bag but in a smaller package.
 It is used for practicing waist striking.
 It also needs more space for moving around so purchase this one if space is not an issue for you.

-Such type of bag comes in the lightweight category of equipment which is used to train the athletes of timing and not of strength.
-They are filled with air and so kick back with as much strength as you hit it with.
+Speed punching bags come in the lightweight category of equipment which is used to train the martial artists of timing, reaction time, rhythm, and not of strength.
+They are air-filled punching bags and so kick back with as much strength as you hit it with.
 This trains the fighters for hand-eye coordination and speed.
-Check out our speed bag guide here.

 Read more about speed bags: https://punchingbagsguide.com/best-speed-bags-tips/

-Such type of equipment resembles the basketball which is tied from both sides, one to the floor and another one to the ceiling and itself lying in-between.
+Such type of equipment resembles a ball which is tied from both sides, one to the floor and another one to the ceiling and itself lying in-between.
 It trains the athlete for counter striking and resembles the functionality of a speed bag depicting the opponent hitting back.
 They require permanent mounting and so dedicated floor space is required.

-There are various versions depending on the size of the ball.
-The smaller it is, the harder to place punches on it, so it develops accuracy really well.
+There are various double-end bags depending on the size of the ball.
+The smaller it is, the harder it is to place punches on it, so it develops accuracy.
+Since it moves quite unpredictably it mimes the moving of a real opponent well.
+I really recommend it to improve your boxing skill level.

 The weight of the bag